niklasberglund/swubtitles/README.md

 # swubtitles
 Subtitles parsing and downloading with Swift 3

+## Installation
+### Installation with CocoaPods
+Will be available once the framework is released.

 ## Usage example
 Parse a SRT subtitles file and iterate over the results.